 CLEP examination results are available immediately after the test via a candidate score report (except College Composition due to essay scoring which may take up to four weeks).
 Check this score report and the KSU cut-off to determine if you will receive credit.

-- If you indicated Kent State as a score recipient (KSU Code Number 1367), Career Services will receive an official score report (approximately two weeks after the test) and determine your credit based on the cut-off scores listed.
+- If you indicated Kent State as a score recipient (KSU Code Number 1367), Academic Engagement and Degree Completion will receive an official score report (approximately two weeks after the test) and determine your credit based on the cut-off scores listed.

 - Students who take CLEP exams at another institution must request that their scores be sent to Kent State in order for credit to be posted to their transcript.